larlequin/Pyrano/readme.md

 In each window, the **ANOVA** results are first provided with:

 1) the main ANOVA with all the effects, degree of freedom of the numerator (DFn), of the denominator (DFd), the F value, p value, if the p is significant (at .05) and the power (eta square, general for within design, partial for between design).
 2) the sphericity test of Mauchly (for within design)
 3) the corrected ANOVA

 Then, the **descriptive statistics** are indicated for each condition with :

 1) the number of observation (N)
 2) mean of the dependent variable
 3) norm of the DV (for within design)
 4) standard deviation of the DV
-5) standard error of the DV corrected for the within design using ....
+5) standard error of the DV corrected for the within design
 6) confidence intervals at 95% corrected for the within design

 ## Dependencies